The structure of a local embedding and applications to Chern classes of weighted blow-ups: Introduction

 \section{Introduction}

 Local embeddings form an important class of morphisms of algebraic stacks.
 For instance, the morphisms from the components of the inertia stack of a Deligne--Mumford stack into the stack itself are in general local embeddings.
 As another fundamental example, the diagonal morphism of a stack is a local embedding and thus, the local study of this type of morphisms has led to a good definition of an intersection product on smooth Deligne--Mumford stacks by A. Vistoli \cite{vistoli}, with a subsequent simplification by A. Kresch \cite{kresch}.
-Their work relies on the existence, for any local embedding $Y\to X$, of an \'etale cover $V\to Y$, such that the composition $V\to X$ can be factored into a closed embedding $V\to U$ followed by an \'etale cover $U \to X$.
+Their work relies on the existence, for any local embedding $Y\to X$, of an \'etale atlas $V\to Y$, such that the composition $V\to X$ can be factored into a closed embedding $V\to U$ followed by an \'etale atlas $U \to X$.
 Based on these covers, the normal cone of a local embedding (\cite{vistoli}), and a deformation of the ambient stack to the normal cone (\cite{kresch}) can be constructed.
 However, these constructions are local in essence and as such, they fail to completely encode information on global invariants like Chern classes, or Chow ring structures, and cannot be directly employed in Riemann-Roch type theorems like the Riemann-Roch without denominators as formulated for closed embeddings of schemes.

-In this paper we replace the local construction above by one more suited to the purposes just mentioned, at the expense of working with non-separated stacks rather then separated schemes.
-Theorem \ref{X'} highlights the existence, for every local embedding $g:Y\to X$, of an \'etale cover by a stack $X' \to X$, such that $Y':=g(Y)\times_XX'$, a finite union of \'etale covers $Y'_i$ of $Y$, is embedded in $X'$, and such that the morphisms $Y' \to Y$ and $X' \to X$ are universally closed.
+Under suitable assumptions, in this paper we replace the local construction above by one more suited to the purposes just mentioned, at the expense of working with non-separated stacks rather than separated schemes.
+Let $g: Y \to X$ be a proper, local embedding of Noetherian stacks.
+Assume that $Y$ is reduced and geometrically unibranch, that the morphism on the image $Y \to g(Y)$ is equidimensional, and that its degree is equal to a fixed number $d$ at all generic points.
+Theorems \ref{X'} and \ref{universally closed, probabilistic weight} highlight the existence, for every such map $g:Y\to X$, of an \'etale cover by a stack $X' \to X$, such that $Y':=g(Y)\times_XX'$, a finite union of \'etale covers $Y'_i$ of $Y$, is embedded in $X'$, and such that the morphisms $Y' \to Y$ and $X' \to X$ are universally closed.
 Moreover, the morphism $X' \to X$ is an isomorphism outside the image of $Y$.
-Thus the study of local embeddings can be reduced for practical purposes to that of closed embeddings of stacks.
+Thus the study of proper local embeddings can be reduced for practical purposes to that of closed embeddings of stacks.